New York State Gaming Commission Responsible Gaming Resources

 Do You Have a Gambling Problem?

 A confidential support and referral hotline staffed by masters-level clinicians 24 hours a day, 7 days a week.
-Staff can answer your questions and help you find problem gambling treatment and/or self help.

 New York is actively working to raise awareness of Problem Gambling across all age groups with a series of rotating messages.

 Interested in learning more about problem gambling and the kind of help that is available?
 These organizations can help.

 The New York State Gaming Commission became effective February 1, 2013 resulting from the merger of the State's Racing and Wagering Board and the New York Lottery.

 To ensure that all lawful gaming and horse racing activity conducted in this State is of the highest integrity, credibility and quality.
 Operating in the most efficient and transparent manner, the Commission conducts the New York Lottery and serves the best interests of the public by providing responsive and effective state gaming regulation.